frozeman/jsMultipleSelect/README.md

 An have the right HTML in the page.

-If you want to customize it you can
+If you want to customize it you can use the follwing options:

     #JS